 What type of novels do you write?

 I write modern and historical suspense novels.
 I don’t want to be limited to one particular time or physical setting so my stories take place from the 1800’s to the present day, primarily in the United States and Europe.
-However, most of my novels have a strong Colorado theme or main character since I am a native Coloradoan.
+However, many of my novels have a strong Colorado theme or main character since I am a native Coloradoan.

 What different projects do you have in the works?